saisachatdadi/job-search-automation/README.md

 ## Why I Built This

 During my job search, I realised that discovering, filtering, and applying to relevant roles was an enormously time-consuming manual process.
-Rather than accepting that inefficiency, I built this end-to-end pipeline to handle discovery, relevance assessment, and CV customisation automatically - freeing me up to focus entirely on tailoring cover letters, preparing for interviews, and engaging with hiring managers.
+Rather than accepting that inefficiency, I built this end-to-end pipeline to handle discovery, relevance assessment, and Google Docs appending - freeing me up to focus entirely on tailoring cover letters, preparing for interviews, and engaging with hiring managers.

-This workflow processes hundreds of job listings per run and produces job-specific CVs in minutes - a process that would otherwise take days of manual effort.
+This workflow processes hundreds of job listings per run and produces relavant job-postings in minutes - a process that would otherwise take days of manual effort.

 ## Tech Stack